 The original versions of your Will are the only legally binding versions.
 Scans, photocopies and computer records are not legally valid because they don’t have your original signature.
 The original Will is your only Will and must be kept safely.
-An estimated 72% of UK adults stated to the Law Society that they would not know where to find their parents Will.
-Challenges to Wills are on the increase, and not having the original leads to disputes, challenges and extra costs.
+An estimated 72% of UK adults stated to the Law Society that they would not know where to find their parents' Will.
+Challenges to Wills are on the increase, and not having the original can lead to disputes, challenges, fraud and extra costs.

 If your Will is not found, it is as though you have died Intestate (without a Will), or worse, your previous Will is activated.